So you've got yourself a pair (or any number) of active speakers and are wondering if it's okay to leave them turned on when they're not in use.

 The company is specifying that that pair of active speakers will grant you at least 2,500 hours of optimal circuit performance.
 After this allotted time, the manufacturer cannot guarantee the components of the circuits will continue to operate as intended.

 Of course, devices often run well past the MTFB.
 However, the bottom line is that by leaving speakers on, we effectively waste some of their finite lifespans.

 Related article: How Long Should Loudspeakers Last (Typical Lifespan)?

 Are There Any Positive Outcomes Of Leaving Your Gear On?

-In the world of audio, there’s a pervasive idea that keep gear on could improve performance.
+In the world of audio, there's a pervasive idea that keeping gear on could improve performance.

 With speakers, “burn-in” is a common term that refers to the act of moving and stretching out new speaker driver material until the stiffness is reduced.
 Burned-in speakers perform better than non-burned-in speakers, similar to how our bodies function better when warmed up.